HenryCowan/EMG-Gaming/ADCRead&Plot_Code/High_speed_continous_ads1115/README.md

 2020-03-21
 This is the unit tested version of the ads1115 driver modification to previous intro
-        There is no ads1115 continuous mode library in c++, but there is another python one And another code is found which is not yet object oriented but a demo and also continuous mode unit test video https://www.youtube.com/watch?v=aBgsSWfQyrE unit test - conversion ready signal/interrupt
+        There is no ads1115 continuous mode library in c++, but there is another python lib And another C code is found which is not yet object oriented but a demo and also continuous mode unit test video https://www.youtube.com/watch?v=aBgsSWfQyrE unit test - conversion ready signal/interrupt